Caring for Neckties

 Gently removed your tie (never unknot your tie by pulling the thin end of the tie through the knot).

-Then hang it up or roll it up and put in a drawer.
+oll it up and put in a drawer.

 You can also use our packaging to keep your necktie in safe place.